Your free business.com+ membership unlocks exclusive tech deals and advisor support

 3. Acquire assets: Buy, develop from scratch, or participate in auctions/token sales.

 If buying an established website, conduct thorough due diligence.
 Verify domain ownership, request analytics, review financials, analyze SEO and negotiate purchase contracts.
-Use SEO tools like Semrush to assess potential investments, and consider guidance or brokerage services if needed.
+Use SEO tools like Semrush or Ahrefs to assess potential investments, and consider working with a broker if you’re new to the process.

 When building a website from scratch, budget for domain, hosting and design.
 Then, focus on building an audience with regular content to attract traffic and enable monetization.

-If you plan on investing in emerging digital real estate, such as NFTs and metaverse land, it’s critical to understand the volatility and risks of the space.
-Spend some time researching the existing landscape and the technology that underpins these assets — there may be tremendous potential for profit, but that comes with a high risk of losses, as well.
+If you plan to invest in emerging digital real estate such as metaverse land or blockchain-based assets, it’s important to understand the risk involved.
+The metaverse real estate market, for example, saw sharp price corrections following its 2021 to 2022 peak, demonstrating that speculative digital assets can lose value quickly.
+Spend time researching the existing landscape and technology that underpins these assets before committing capital — there may be tremendous potential for profit, but that comes with a high risk of losses, as well.

 Did You Know?Did you know